phongduong/my-portfolio/data/posts/manually-trigger-workflow-run-outside-of-github.md

 * In the **Token description**, enter your token's name
 * Grant **repo** scope to your access token
 * Click **Generate token**
-* You need to copy the token and save somewhere safe.
-After you leave the page, you won't see the access token again
+* You need to save the token somewhere safe.
+After you leave the page, you won't see it again

 ## Trigger the workflow